Facing to Latency of Hyperledger Fabric for Blockchain-enabled IoT: Modeling and Analysis: HLF Latency Modeling

-From Figs.~\ref{fig:modelingResult} and \ref{fig:modelingcdf}, we can see that not only the \acp{PDF} but also the \acp{CDF} of the best-fit Gamma distribution matches well with the empirically obtained ones.
-From Fig.~\ref{fig:modelingResult} and $\TVarAvg$, for $\timeout$ = 2 [sec] and $\block$ = 10 in Table \ref{table:ModelingResults}, we can see that $\TVarAvg$ decreases as $\txnrate$ increases since it makes new blocks generated faster in the ordering service.
-However, $\TVarAvg$ increases when $\txnrate$ becomes 11.
-This is because there is large load at the validation phase as the block-generation rate becomes higher.
+From Fig. \ref{fig:modelingcdf}, we can see that the \acp{CDF} of the best-fit Gamma distribution matches well with the empirically obtained ones.
+From Table \ref{table:ModelingResults}, we can see that $\TVarAvg$ decreases as $\txnrate$ increases since it makes new blocks generated faster in the ordering service.
+However, $\TVarAvg$ increases when $\txnrate$ becomes higher.
+This is because there is a large load at the validation phase as the block-generation rate becomes higher.
 Hence, some blocks start to wait for the validation process, which increases $\TVarAvg$.